Out of Balance, Not Broken: How Ayurveda Reframed My Chronic Pain and Fatigue

 If you’ve ever felt like your symptoms were random, relentless, and impossible to predict—you’re not alone.

-How I Stumbled Into Ayurveda
+How I Found Ayurveda for Chronic Pain

 (Desperation, Not Enlightenment)